Maintaining a Magical Practice

 Now that you have set your magical space you can begin your ritual.
 Once you have completed your magic, don’t forget to take down the magical space.
 You can visualize yourself drawing in the energy and grounding it into the earth.

-There are many ways to create sacred space.
+There are many ways to create sacred space, including creating sacred space with the movement of your body.
 This is just one that I find beginner friendly.
 This technique helps you develop a relationship between your own personal power and the power outside of you that you can tap into when needed.

 Divination may be one of the more exciting tools in your magical practice.
 Who doesn’t want to see the future!?
 Any magical practitioner worth their salts will tell you that that’s not how it works.